cgorka/apollo-hugo/exampleSite/content/post/_index.md

 ---
-title: "Post"
+title: Post
-description: "this is meta description"
+description: this is meta description
-draft: false

 ---
+...